-A nutritional noon meal is provided to functionally disabled, home-bound or convalescent people age 60 and over who are unable to prepare a meal.
+A nutritious noon meal is provided to functionally disabled, home-bound or convalescent people age 60 and over who are unable to prepare a meal.
 The meals are delivered by volunteers in the Biglerville, Gettysburg, McSherrystown, Littlestown and York Springs areas.
-Delivery time is between 11:00 A.M. and 1:00 P.M.
+Delivery time is between 10:30 AM to 12:30 P.M.
 In Gettysburg, Littlestown and McSherrystown, meals are delivered Monday through Friday.
 In Biglerville and York Springs, daily delivery is Monday through Thursday with a frozen meal being provided for Friday.
 There is no holiday delivery, but frozen meals are delivered in advance of each holiday.

 Meals are normally delivered within a specific geographic area surrounding each center.
 Meals may also be picked up by caregivers at any of the seven senior centers for the home-bound individuals who live outside the delivery area.
 Pick-up times for the meals vary at each center.
 Each center must be contacted to arrange for a meal to be picked up and for the time for pick-up.

 For people who live outside the delivery area, boxes of frozen meals may be available.

 In addition, independent Meals-on-Wheels programs operate in other areas of Adams County including Fairfield and New Oxford.

 The goal of the Personal Care Program is to provide assistance to individuals who are unable to complete their own bathing, dressing and grooming.

 Personal Care may also include feeding, toileting, and transfer.
 Meal planning and/or preparation may also be included as a Personal Care service although the preferred means of intervention is a home delivered meal.
 Housekeeping–only services are not performed as part of Personal Care.